t-hamano/flexible-spacer-block/readme.txt

 Add white space between blocks and customize its height for each device.

 == Description ==
-Responsive Spacer Block switches the height of the spacer according to the device screen width (breakpoints).
+Flexible Spacer Block switches the height of the spacer according to the device screen width (breakpoints).
 This block has two variable breakpoints, and you can adjust the height of the spacer for smartphones, tablets, and desktops respectively.
 The height of the spacers can be changed individually or in batches.
 This block also supports transform from and to core spacer block.

 == Installation ==
-1. Upload the `responsive-spacer-block` folder to the `/wp-content/plugins/` directory.
+1. Upload the `flexible-spacer-block` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the \'Plugins\' menu in WordPress.

 == Screenshots ==